To Repeat or Not To Repeat: Insights from Scaling LLM under Token-Crisis: Introduction

 In addition, it is important to note that the pre-training dataset size prediction discussed above is based on the compute-optimal training proposed in~\citep{hoffmann2022training}, which only considered the training cost of LLMs and ignored the inference cost.
 However, given that LLMs are often used as a service, such as in the case of Bard and Bing, and perform a significant amount of inference every day, it is crucial to consider the inference cost in compute-optimal modeling as well.
 Therefore, in order to achieve the best performance with the least computation cost per sample, it is likely that LLMs will require even more data than we estimated in Figure~\ref{fig:token_modeling}.
 This further emphasizes the importance of making full use of the off-the-shelf high-quality text data for LLM pre-training.

 \textbf{The token-crisis is even more severe when it comes to non-English data.} According to the Web Technology Surveys\footnote{\url{https://w3techs.com/technologies/overview/content_language}}, English content makes up over 56\% of the web, with non-English data from over 100 languages comprising only 44\% of the total.
 This long-tailed distribution of data makes it much harder for LLMs to perform well on non-English tasks.
 Despite PaLM's impressive 540B parameters and training on 780B tokens~\citep{chowdhery2022palm}, including 22\% non-English data, it still lags behind models such as mT5~\citep{xue2020mt5} and ByT5~\citep{xue2022byt5} on non-English tasks like Multilingual QA.
-With native English speakers making up just 5\% of the world's population, achieving comparable performance on non-English tasks is highly desirable from moral and human rights perspectives.
+With native English speakers making up just 5\% of the world's population, achieving comparable performance on non-English tasks is highly desirable from fair access and democratizing LLMs perspectives.

 \textbf{Using pre-training data repeatedly.} To alleviate the token-crisis, one straightforward approach is training LLM for multiple epochs.
-We note that other models, such as Vision Transformers~\citep{dosovitskiy2020image} for image classification, are typically trained for many epochs (\eg 300 epochs) on ImageNet~\citep{russakovsky2015imagenet}.
-However, LLMs are often trained for only one or a few epochs~\citep{chowdhery2022palm,hoffmann2022training,touvron2023llama}.
-While Hoffmann \textit{et al.} \cite{hoffmann2022training} suggest that training LLM with repeated tokens can be harmful to performance, Taylor \textit{et al.} \cite{taylor2022galactica} observed improvements when training a 120B model for 4 epochs.
-Therefore, further investigation is needed to determine the effects of training LLMs with repeated data.
+The practice of multi-epoch training varies in subfields of machine learning.
+Although there exist models like Vision Transformers~\citep{dosovitskiy2020image} that are typically trained for many epochs (\eg 300 epochs on ImageNet~\citep{russakovsky2015imagenet}), LLMs are often trained for only one or a few epochs~\citep{chowdhery2022palm,hoffmann2022training,touvron2023llama}.
+Currently, it is unclear what multiple epochs mean for language model pretraining: while Hoffmann \textit{et al.} \cite{hoffmann2022training} suggest that training LLM with repeated tokens can be harmful to performance, Taylor \textit{et al.} \cite{taylor2022galactica} observed improvements when training a 120B model for 4 epochs.
+Therefore, although training with repeated data may seem superficially simple, it has a nontrivial influence on practitioners and therefore further investigation is needed to determine its effects.